soniabond/react-native-front-bank-check-aplication/README.md

 #Bank mobile react native application

+This application allows user to track his income and expend from Monobank and PrivatBank in one place.

 A front-end module of Bank card chenking application.
 This module provides ui and connection to server on user-oriented endpoints;
 allows performig following operations:
 - connecting Privatbank and Monobank accounts to profile;